 299 Individual Study (4 to 12).
 Prerequisites: consent of instructor, graduate standing.
 May be repeated for credit.

 Unfortunately, neuroscience and psychology more generally are not taught very much below the college level.
-To help remedy that situation, the Laboratory for Visual Neuroscience and its leader, Alyssa A. Brewer, M.D., Ph.D. are committed to educational outreach at all levels of education.
-To that end, she and other UCI professors have teamed up to create Brain Day and Brain Assemblies to present psychology to local elementary and middle school students.
-In addition, the Laboratory for Visual Neuroscience has teamed up with Girls Inc. of Orange County to present and promote neuroscience to young girls.
+The mindSPACE Lab is committed to educational outreach at all levels of education.
+To that end, Dr. Brewer and other UCI professors have teamed up to create Brain Day and Brain Assemblies to present psychology to local elementary and middle school students.
+In addition, the mindSPACE Lab has teamed up with Girls Inc. of Orange County to present and promote neuroscience to young girls.

 Brain Day and Brain Assemblies

-As a graduate student at Stanford University, Alyssa A. Brewer and colleagues were involved in an annual Brain Day program in which we introduced local elementary and middle school students to neuroscience topics and research.
-Since arriving at UCI, I have been developing and organizing Brain Day and Brain Assemblies programs at the local elementary schools in Irvine, California.
-The purpose of these programs are to help our graduate students further develop their teaching skills while sharing the excitement of neuroscience with local children.
-Neuroscience colleagues and students provide training in basic neuroscience in age-appropriate formats for several grades (K-1, 2-3, 4-6, 7-8) by (1) introducing students to the organization of the brain; (2) discussing the brain’s importance and function; and (3) reviewing brain disease and damage.
+As a graduate student at Stanford University, Dr. Brewer and colleagues were involved in an annual Brain Day program in which we introduced local elementary and middle school students to neuroscience topics and research.
+Since arriving at UCI, Dr. Brewer has been developing and organizing Brain Day and Brain Assemblies programs at the local elementary schools in Orange County, California.
+Neuroscience colleagues and UCI students provide training in basic neuroscience in age-appropriate formats for several grades (K-1, 2-3, 4-6, 7-8) by (1) introducing students to the organization of the brain; (2) discussing the brain’s importance and function; and (3) reviewing brain disease and damage.

 Girls Inc. Outreach Program

-The Laboratory of Visual Neuroscience, in collaboration with Girls Inc. of Orange County, aims to enrich and empower young girls, while encouraging them to seek careers in the fields of math, science, and technology.
+The mindSPACE Lab, in collaboration with Girls Inc. of Orange County, aims to enrich and empower young girls, while encouraging them to seek careers in the fields of math, science, and technology.
 Our programs introduces “brain science” to young women early in their educational careers through weekend and summer seminars using interactive presentations.
 At present, our team is developing programs for the Girls Inc. STEM program as members of our laboratory hope to foster youth interest in science and technology, and especially in the field of neuroscience.
-Above all, this LVN program endevours to encourage young women to pursue their dreams, and illustrate that there are no limits to what an individual can accomplish with determination and perseverance.
+Above all, these workshops endevour to encourage young women to pursue their dreams, and illustrate that there are no limits to what an individual can accomplish with determination and perseverance.